astra1dev/AUnlocker/README.md

 - Make sure you have the [Microsoft .NET SDK](https://dotnet.microsoft.com/en-us/download) and [git](https://git-scm.com/downloads) installed.
 - Download the necessary files with `git clone https://github.com/astra1dev/AUnlocker`
 - Run the command `dotnet build` from the AUnlocker folder (where `AUnlocker.sln` is located)
-- The compiled dll will be located here: `src/bin/Debug/net6.0/AUnlocker.dll`.
+- The compiled DLL will be located here: `src/bin/Debug/net6.0/AUnlocker.dll`.
+Put it into `BepInEx/plugins` and launch Among Us.

 # 👨‍💻 Contributing

 General contribution:
-- For bugs and feature suggestions, feel free to open a new issue [here](https://github.com/astra1dev/AUnlocker/issues/new)!
+- For bug reports and feature requests, [open a new issue](https://github.com/astra1dev/AUnlocker/issues/new)
-- Feel free to fork this repo and create a pull request ([how?](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project))
+- If you want to add a new feature or edit / improve existing code, fork this repo and create a pull request with your changes.  ([how?](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project))

 Getting started modding Among Us:
-- Learn C# and Unity, as well as [BepInEx](https://builds.bepinex.dev/projects/bepinex_be) and Harmony
+- Learn [C#](https://en.wikipedia.org/wiki/C_Sharp_(programming_language)) and [Unity](https://unity.com), as well as [BepInEx](https://github.com/BepInEx/BepInEx) and [HarmonyX](https://github.com/BepInEx/HarmonyX)
-- Take a look at the [docs](https://docs.reactor.gg) for [Reactor](https://github.com/NuclearPowered/Reactor), a modding API for Among Us. \
+- Read the [docs](https://docs.reactor.gg) for [Reactor](https://github.com/NuclearPowered/Reactor), a modding API for Among Us. \
-  Join their [discord](https://reactor.gg/discord) for the latest `Assembly-CSharp.dll` files that contain the Among Us client source code.
+  Join their [discord](https://reactor.gg/discord) for the latest `Assembly-CSharp.dll` files.
+Open them using [dnSpy](https://github.com/dnSpy/dnSpy) to view the game's decompiled client code.
 - Take a look at [sus.wiki](https://github.com/roobscoob/among-us-protocol) to learn more about the Among Us network protocol

 # ⚠️ Disclaimer